Our Favorite

 Milling

 For a long while I wondered what it would be like to mill my own flour.
-So I ordered an German Komo mill, and, along with a sieve, made my first effort with some organic wheat berries.
+So I ordered an Austrian Komo mill, and, along with a sieve, made my first effort with some organic wheat berries.
 Now I am researching different opinions by bakers on tempering or just mill.
 Lots...

 read more